ubports/docs.ubports.com/sdk/apps/qml/QtQuick/QML Advanced Tutorial 3 - Implementing the Game Logic.rst

             z: 100
         }

-We give the dialog a :ref:`z <sdk_qtquick_item#z-prop>` value of 100 to ensure it is displayed on top of our other components.
+We give the dialog a :ref:`z <sdk_qtquick_item_z>` value of 100 to ensure it is displayed on top of our other components.
 The default ``z`` value for an item is 0.

-.. rubric:: A dash of color
-   :name: a-dash-of-color

-It's not much fun to play Same Game if all the blocks are the same color, so we've modified the ``createBlock()`` function in ``samegame.js`` to randomly create a different type of block (for either red, green or blue) each time it is called. ``Block.qml`` has also changed so that each block contains a different image depending on its
+It's not much fun to play Same Game if all the blocks are the same color, so we've modified the ``createBlock()`` function in ``samegame.js`` to randomly create a different type of block (for either red, green or blue) each time it is called. ``Block.qml`` has also changed so that each block contains a different image depending on its type:
-type:

 .. code:: qml